 Study of the fauna in Fanes-Sennes-Prags / Fanes-Senes-Braies Nature Park und Trudner Horn / Monte Corno Nature Park

-This study was conducted from 1995 to 1997 by the Wildlife Biology Society - Munich on behalf of the provincial office for nature parks.
+This study was conducted from 1995 to 1997 by the Wildlife Biology Society - Munich on behalf of the provincial office for nature parks (today office for nature).
 The study contains data concerning the distribution of the species concerned and their phenological patterns (periodically recurring developmental manifestations in nature over the course of a year).
 In addition, a list was compiled of each animal species of which knowledge is currently lacking.
 The study report is in German.

 Study concerning birds of prey in Fanes-Sennes-Prags / Fanes-Senes-Braies Nature Park and Puez-Geisler / Puez-Odle Nature Park

-This study, which was commissioned by the provincial office for nature parks, was conducted from 1999 to 2001 by Dr. Antonio Borgo, with the goal of researching the daytime and nocturnal birds of prey species at both nature parks.
+This study, which was commissioned by the provincial office for nature parks (today office for nature), was conducted from 1999 to 2001 by Dr. Antonio Borgo, with the goal of researching the daytime and nocturnal birds of prey species at both nature parks.
 Dr. Borgo analyzed the habitat of each species, which he then used to draw up potential-distribution maps.
 The study report was written in Italian.